How do Banks Make Money – Unicornomy Analysis

 - Typical commodities include Gold and Silver

+Please note that a Blockchain backed business model like Bitcoin Business Model will someday rip apart the business model of banks.
 That’s all about how do banks make money and about the business model of banks.
 Please let me know in comments if you find anything else than this.

 Disclaimer: The understanding of the How do Banks make money and Business Model of Banks is of the Author’s himself, neither any bank (private or public) or qualified consultants have confirmed or explained the same to the author and the descriptions, stats, facts and figures, if used, are either obtained through secondary web research or interrogation of relevant search professionals or other resources on the web.
 Please use your own discretion to use this info when required and by continuing to read you agree to indemnify the author & Unicornomy from the entire liability arising out of using this info on your own.